RugerTaylor/recursive-ai-case-studies/README.md

 ## 📁 Repository Contents

-This repository contains two submitted case studies exploring emergent, unexpected, and ethically relevant behaviors observed in interactions with ChatGPT-4o during structured, recursive stress testing.
+This repository contains three submitted case studies exploring emergent, unexpected, and ethically relevant behaviors observed in interactions with ChatGPT-4o during structured, recursive stress testing.
 The interactions were not designed to “break” the system—but to **refine**, mirror, and expose latent architecture.

 ---